Westerns on television: Late 1960s through 1980s

 Traditional Westerns began to disappear from television in the late 1960s and early 1970s as color television became ubiquitous.
 With the exception of the short-lived The Cowboys in 1974, 1968 was the last season any new traditional Westerns debuted on television; by 1969, after pressure from parental advocacy groups who claimed Westerns were too violent for television, all three of the major networks ceased airing new Western series.
 Demographic pressures and overall burnout from the format may have also been a factor as viewers became bored and disinterested with the glut of Westerns on the air at the time.
 By 1971, production companies had acknowledged that "the Western idea is out."
 The two last traditional Westerns, Death Valley Days and Gunsmoke, ended their runs in 1975.
-This may have been the result of an ongoing trend toward more urban-oriented programming that occurred in the early 1970s known as the "rural purge;" the changing culture of the late 1960s was less friendly to the traditional values espoused by most Westerns.
-Only two Westerns (NBC's The Virginian and The High Chaparral) were canceled in the peak season of the purge in 1971.
-Bonanza ended its run in 1973, largely due to the abrupt death of Dan Blocker.
-The rise in popularity of science fiction television series in the U.S. also coincided with the decline of the Western.